 Driving laws for pedestrian crossovers and school crossings

-Drivers - including cyclists - must stop and at pedestrian crossovers, school crossings and other locations where there is a crossing guard.
+Drivers - including cyclists - must stop and yield the whole roadway at pedestrian crossovers, school crossings and other locations where there is a crossing guard.
 Only when pedestrians and school crossing guards have crossed and are safely on the sidewalk can drivers and cyclists proceed.

 A school crossing is any pedestrian crossing where a school crossing guard is present and displaying a school crossing stop sign.